sabinmhx/diabetes-prediction/README.md

-## diabetes-prediction
-Diabetes Prediction System using Machine Learning Algorithms. <br>
+## Diabetes Prediction using ML Algorithms

 These are the algorithms used:
 1. Support Vector Machine (SVM)
 2. K-Nearest Neighbor (KNN)